-"People say we are to have peace very soon indeed; and presently after, the Bank of England is to pay in cash again; and then gold coin to trade in guineas is over within a year."
+"People say we are to have peace very soon indeed; and presently after, the Bank of England is to pay in cash again; and then gold coin will cease to be more valuable than it pretends to be."

 "So soon as that!" exclaimed Mrs. Parndon, laying down her work.